epoch8/vedana.tech/src/content/docs/data-model/anchors.md

 ## Anchors vs data vs documents

 - An anchor is a **type**, not a row.
 Analogy: `CREATE TABLE`, not `INSERT INTO`.
-- `document_chunks` is a built-in anchor in the default model.
+- `document` / `document_chunk` are anchors that the [Documents and Chunks](../data-ingestion/documents-and-chunks.md) workflow expects you to declare in your Grist Data Model (they're a Vedana **convention**, not a hardcoded built-in — there's no code that seeds them into a new Data Model doc automatically).
 Most anchors you'll create yourself are **structured** domain entities: products, contracts, branches, employees, whatever your domain requires.

 ## Examples